codepath/android_guides/Styling-UI-Screens-FAQ.md

 To align the contents within a view, you can use the [`android:gravity` property](http://guides.codepath.com/android/Defining-Views-and-their-Attributes#view-gravity).
 This property can also be used to set the alignment of text in a `TextView` to the `left`, `right`, or `center`.
 Note that `android:textAlignment` is **essentially useless** replaced by gravity.

+#### How do I specify percentage based width, height and margins for my views?

+Simple wrap your views inside a [`PercentRelativeLayout`](http://guides.codepath.com/android/Constructing-View-Layouts#percentrelativelayout) or `PercentFrameLayout` and specify attributes with "Percent" suffix.
+Alternatively, you can also use [`android:layout_weight`](http://guides.codepath.com/android/Constructing-View-Layouts#linearlayout) attribute if you are using a `LinearLayout`.

 ### Images

 #### How do I load images into an Android app for display?